 If you live in a polluted area and have Alzheimer’s in your family or are experiencing mild cognitive impairment, take precautions.

 For example, if your area is full of wildfire smoke, stay indoors.
-Close all your windows and doors tight and seal any air leaks.
+Close your windows and doors tight and seal any air leaks.
 Masking tape works.
 Use an air purifier indoors.
 Use a vacuum with a HEPA filter.

 The Mediterranean diet helps.
 Cut way back on red meat and favor fish and some chicken.
 For other protein sources, consume nuts, dairy, and legumes.
 Use olive oil and eat plenty of vegetables.